WillemB2104/WillemB2104.github.io/_pages/about.md

 Psychiatric diagnosis still rests on the subjective assessment of symptoms.
 Patients sharing a diagnosis can look very different from one another, symptoms overlap heavily across disorders, and treatment guidelines largely follow a one-size-fits-all logic, which for some patients means delay, or a treatment that was never going to work.
 The thesis asked whether machine learning applied to neuroimaging data could produce **generalisable** biomarkers to help with this.

 The answer turned out to be more interesting than a straightforward yes or no.
-Working with the **ENIGMA-OCD** consortium, 2,304 patients and 2,068 controls across 36 institutes, structural MRI proved unable to separate patients from controls in a way that transferred to new sites.
+Working with the **ENIGMA-OCD** consortium (2,304 patients and 2,068 controls across 36 institutes), structural MRI proved unable to separate patients from controls in a way that transferred to new sites.
 But grouping patients by medication status enabled good classification, revealing that medication is associated with substantial, widely distributed differences in brain anatomy,